ibm-messaging/mq-ansible/README-GALAXY.md

 ##### *Note*: For Ubuntu, dependencies are sensitive to the order of regex-matched packages in the `with_items` attribute of the above task.

 `getconfig` - copies the dev-config.mqsc file to the target machine.
+You can also specify a local sourced MQSC file with the var `mqsc_local`.

 `setupconsole` - configures a target machine's environment and permissions to be able to run the MQ Web Console.